jessicarush/react-notes/nextjs_app_router.md

 ## Directory structure

 Page routes are indicated by folders instead of files with App Router.
 Each folder represents a *route segment* (maps to a *URL segment*) and it will have a `page.js` file which is the content.
-The `layout.js` is where you can place UI that is shared accross pages.
+The `layout.js` is where you can place UI that is shared across pages.

 ```
 app